louisyoungx/flowgram.ai/en/materials/common/flow-value.md

 import { SourceCode } from '@theme';

-# Flow Value
+# FlowValue

-Flow Value is a special type used in Flowgram Official Materials to represent data.
+FlowValue is a special type used in Flowgram Official Materials to represent data.
 It can be a constant, reference, expression, or template, providing a flexible way for data transfer and processing in workflows.

-## Flow Value Types
+## FlowValue Types

-Flow Value supports the following four types:
+FlowValue supports the following four types:

 ### 1. Constant